 5K walk/fun run will take place Sunday, April 3rd to benefit education programs

-WEST WINDSOR, N.J. – State Senator Linda Greenstein (D-8), Assemblyman Daniel Benson (D-8), and Assemblyman Wayne DeAngelo (D-8) have joined the Honorary Committee for the 3rd annual NJ Walks for TS at Princeton—a day of advocacy, awareness and acceptance.
-The 5K walk and family fun run will take place at Mercer County Park West on Sunday, April 3rd.
+RED BANK, NJ—State Senator Joseph Kyrillos, Jr. (R-13) and Assemblywoman Amy Handlin (R-13) have joined the Honorary Committee for the 3rd annual NJ Walks for TS at Princeton—a day of advocacy, awareness, and acceptance.
+The 5K walk and family fun run will take place at Mercer County Park on Sunday, April 3rd.

-NJ Walks for TS at Princeton benefits the NJCTS Education Outreach Program, which educates students and teachers at schools in every corner of New Jersey about Tourette Syndrome, anti-bullying and selfadvocacy.
+NJ Walks for TS at Princeton benefits the NJCTS Education Outreach Program, which educates students and teachers at schools in every corner of New Jersey about Tourette Syndrome, preventing bullying, and self-advocacy.
 Members of the Honorary Committee have a history of support for the 1 in 100 children living with Tourette Syndrome (TS)—a neurological disorder characterized by uncontrollable movements or sounds known as tics.

 For more information about NJ Walks for TS, or to learn more about Tourette Syndrome and the work of NJCTS, call 908-575-7350 or visit www.njcts.org.
 For more information about registration and sponsorship for NJ Walks for TS, visit www.njcts.org/walk.